gowenrw/cowboys_vs_dinosaurs/docs/index.md

 This badge was designed for the 3000 Society conference in May 2024.
 It will also be made available at the DEFCON 32 conference in Aug 2024.

-The theme was based on the 3000 Society conference theme of "Cowboys vs Dinosaurs".
-Since this is a gaming conference I thought it was apppropriate to have them facing off at a card game with a playing card background.

 On this page you will find all the details about this badge including an operations guide, an assembly guide (for those building the badge from a kit), and a detailed review of the art and cicuit design and pcb design.

 -- [@alt_bier](https://twitter.com/alt_bier)  - [My Contact Info](https://gowen.net/about)